AlgoMaster Logo

 Pydantic for Validation

-So far, we have been working with raw dictionaries.
-That is fine for simple cases, but real applications need type checking, field validation, and clean serialization.
-This is where Pydantic comes in.
+So far, the examples have returned dictionaries.
+That is fine for a demo, but real applications need type checking, field validation, and clean serialization.
+This is where Pydantic helps.

 Why Pydantic?

-Pydantic is Python's most popular data validation library.
-You define a model class with typed fields, and Pydantic validates incoming data against that model.
-If the data is wrong, you get a clear error message explaining exactly what failed.
+Pydantic is a Python validation library.
+You define a class with typed fields, and Pydantic checks incoming data against it.
+If the data is invalid, you get a useful error message.

 For LLM applications, Pydantic solves three problems:

-1. Type safety: A price field is a float, not a string that looks like a float
+1. Type safety: price should be a number, not a string that looks like a number.

-2. Validation rules: A rating must be between 0 and 5, not 42
+2. Validation rules: rating should be between 0 and 5, not 42.

-3. Missing field detection: If the LLM forgets a field, you know immediately
+3. Missing field detection: If the model leaves out a required field, your code knows immediately.

 main.py